Digital-Tech-KKHS/game-design-grace-s-team/documents/Game Design Document.md

 General description

 The isolated isle is a place of great struggle and isolation.
 It is a place of cold harsh envionments and wicked winds. the trees sway and scream there agony as they get pulled and pushed around by the wind.
 The occasional thud and slither of a creature can be heard as it moves around and hunts for its next victim.
-A screech above way in the tree tops show that there are all manner of wildlife bustling around and are awaiting for there next meal to scrurry out of its hideaway
+A screech above way in the tree tops show that there are all manner of wildlife bustling around and are awaiting for there next meal to scrurry out of its hideaway and be caught in the talons of such beasts

-In ,  reaches the harbor after surviving a shipwreck and being rescued by a fisherman.

 ...

 Inspiration
 ...

 # Story
+The kelpie is a dark mysterious "evil" beast that hunts prey and kills those that apose it and any people

 ## Backstory
 ...